 You can register the program with a free license key that allows you to control up to 10 remote PCs.
 The free license is good both for business and personal use and has no feature restrictions.

-If you need to control more than 10, you may consider purchasing a commercial license — see this license comparison table.
+If you need to control more than 10 remote computers on a regular basis, you may consider purchasing a commercial license — see this license comparison table.